gitkenan/Caesar_shift/README.md

 ## How to use this app
 First download the words_alpha.txt file and caesershift2.py to the same directory.
 Run with Powershell or command line.
-For encryption and decryption, the programme will currently only take lowercase strings with spaces and no other characters.
+This programme has recently been updated to be able to encrypt and decrypt strings with or without uppercase letters and special characters.

 ```
 What would you like to do?